Neilus03/Minitalk/README.md

 # Minitalk

-Welcome to my "Minitalk" project from 42 Coding School! 🚀
+Welcome to my "Minitalk" project from 42! 🚀

 This repository contains my implementation of the "Minitalk" project, a networked application that allows communication between a client and a server using signals.
 The project focuses on signal handling, interprocess communication, and synchronization.